Anders Ruhwald: Career

 Ruhwald is also a teacher and has taught sculpture and ceramics in North America and Europe.
-He was an assistant professor at NSCAD in Halifax, Canada in 2005/06, UC Boulder, in Colorado in 2007, An associate Professor at The School of the Art Institute of Chicago in 2007/08 and the Artist in Residence and Head of Ceramics at Cranbrook Academy of Art from 2008 until he resigned in 2017.
+He was an assistant professor at NSCAD in Halifax, Canada in 2005/06, CU Boulder in Colorado in 2007, An associate professor at The School of the Art Institute of Chicago in 2007/08 and the Artist in Residence and Head of Ceramics at Cranbrook Academy of Art from 2008 until he resigned in 2017.
 From 2018 to 2022, he was a visiting professor at The National Academy of Art in Norway.